Prostitution in Cambodia: Sex trafficking

 Cambodia is a source, transit, and destination country for women and children subjected to sex trafficking.
 Cambodian adults and children migrate to other countries within the region and increasingly to the Middle East for work; many are subjected sex trafficking.
 Migrants using irregular migration channels, predominantly with the assistance of unlicensed brokers, are at an increased risk of trafficking, but those using licensed recruiting agents also become victims of sex trafficking.
 A significant number of women from rural areas are recruited under false pretences to travel to China to enter into marriages with Chinese men, who often incur as much as $20,000 in debt to brokers facilitating the transaction; some of these women are then subjected to forced prostitution as a result of this debt.
+Women from Cambodia have been trafficked to Malaysia.

 All of Cambodia’s 25 provinces are sources for human trafficking.
 Sex trafficking is largely clandestine; Cambodian and ethnic Vietnamese women and girls move from rural areas to cities and tourist destinations, where they are subjected to sex trafficking in brothels and, more frequently, such “indirect” sex establishments as beer gardens, massage parlors, salons, karaoke bars, retail spaces, and non-commercial sites.
 Cambodian men form the largest source of demand for children exploited in prostitution; however, men from elsewhere in Asia and Europe, the United States, Australia, and South Africa travel to Cambodia to engage in child sex tourism.

 Vietnamese women and children, many of whom are victims of debt bondage, travel to Cambodia and are subjected to sex trafficking.
 NGOs report criminal gangs transport some Vietnamese victims through Cambodia before they are exploited in Thailand and Malaysia.
 Traffickers in Cambodia are most commonly family or community members or small networks of independent brokers.
 Endemic corruption aids and abets trafficking crimes.
 Some police reportedly solicit commercial sex with children.
 Corrupt officials facilitate cross-border trafficking, thwart progress on investigations and prosecutions, and in some cases profit directly from establishments suspected of trafficking.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Cambodia as a 'Tier 2' country.